Amazon vs. Walmart

 - Published on

-To find the answer, we embarked on a holiday shopping spree that pitted Walmart, the big-box behemoth, against Amazon, the online superstore.
+As American consumers increasingly choose online shopping over bricks-and-mortar retail, Cheapism set out to compare the two superstores in each space: Amazon and Walmart.
+We embarked on a shopping spree that pitted Walmart, the big-box behemoth, against Amazon, the online superstore, to find out whether the Internet or a physical store is the best source for cheap holiday shopping.
 We chose these two vendors for several reasons: They are the giants of American retail; they are universally recognized for offering an extensive array of products at low prices; and they represent two very different business models and shopping experiences.

 After filling our carts with holiday gifts and checking the bottom line, we concluded that the choice between Amazon and Walmart is a personal call.
 A strict price comparison shows Walmart is the cheapest, but barely, for a final tally of most items on our shopping list.
 For a small sample of identical gifts, Amazon wins by a greater margin with the lowest price total.
 If you figure in applicable sales taxes, shipping costs, and convenience, Amazon retains its lead.
 But Walmart holds its own with customer-friendly price-matching and return policies.